 “I said, ‘It needed programmers.’
 Matt wasn’t really a programmer,” Sztorc said.

-Another source familiar with the matter, however, said Liston had originally pushed for Augur to be constructed on top of the ethereum blockchain to process predictions more efficiently, but his advice was initially shunned in favor of the bitcoin blockchain.
+Another source familiar with the matter, however, said Liston had originally pushed for Augur to operate on top of the ethereum blockchain to process predictions more efficiently, but his advice was initially shunned in favor of the bitcoin blockchain.

 “[Liston] ended up being right,” the source said.
 Augur ultimately switched from the original blockchain to its second-generation successor after Liston exited.